jillesvangurp/rankquest-studio/src/jsMain/resources/demo.md

 ## Using Elasticsearch

 The ES based movie search of course requires elasticsearch.
-Two buttons are provided, that create the index and remove it again.

-Unlike the two querylight demos, the elasticsearch one uses a plugin configuration that you can modify and tweak.
+Unlike the two querylight demos, the elasticsearch demo uses a plugin configuration that you can modify and tweak.

 This is great for getting started!

+Two buttons are provided.
+These buttons create and delete an index called `moviequotes`.
+If you are not running elasticsearch on localhost and port 9200, simply load the configuration, and edit the configuration before using these buttons.

-Make sure elasticsearch is running on localhost and port 9200.
-If you use docker, you can use this [docker-compose](docker-compose.yml) file to start elasticsearch and kibana by downloading it and running `docker compose up -d`
+If you use docker, you can use this [docker-compose](docker-compose.yml) file to start elasticsearch and kibana by downloading it and running `docker compose up -d`.

 Important: **make sure your elasticsearch server is configured to send CORS headers**.
 Without this your browser will not allow requests to Elasticsearch.